bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 ### Functions

-This tool has 3 functions:
+This tool has 4 functions:

 * Initialize the database:`init`

 It creates the database schema and pushes the initial configuration in the database.
 This initial configuration is taken from the `platform_conf/initial` folder.

 * Retrieve current configuration: `pull`

 It gets the current configuration of Bonita BPM Platform and saves it in the `platform_conf/current` folder.

 * Update current configuration: `push`

 It pushes the configuration from the `platform_conf/current` folder into the database of an already initialized Bonita BPM Platform

+* Configure a Bonita BPM Tomcat / Wildfly bundle: `configure`

+If run from inside a Bonita BPM bundle, it auto-configures the Application Server environment, preventing the need to configure all Tomcat / Wildfly configuration files manually.

 <a id="configure_tool" />